huntdatacenter/docs/docs/do-science/tools/analytical/epacts.md

 mkdir -p $softwaredir
 ```

-The above path is a suggestion that you may change.
+The above path is a suggestion that you could change to another directory if you prefer

 ## 4. Download the code, unpack and clean up